Before The Weekend

 - How does Startup Weekend make money?

-Startup Weekend is a registered 501(c)(3) non-profit charitable organization.
-While we do make profit on certain events, the majority of our revenue comes from Global & Regional Sponsors and Grants, first and foremost among those being The Kauffman Foundation.
+While we do make profit on certain events, the majority of our revenue comes from Global & Regional Sponsors and Grants, first and foremost among those being Google for Entrepreneurs.